mila-iqia/COVI-AgentSim/README.md

 60 | 84.15
 70 | 98.31

-Comparison of methods for different levels of app adoption:
 ![Comparison of digital contact tracing methods for different levels of app adoption](https://github.com/mila-iqia/covi-simulator/blob/sim-only-for-release/notebooks/epi-adoption.png)

 ## Replicating experiments in the paper